 3. Get The Right Amount Of Sleep

-Try This Self-Care Practice: Read through the Grief & Sleep Tips, and try the guided meditation at the end of the article.
+Try This Self-Care Practice from my online grief program, Awaken: Read through the Grief & Sleep Tips, and try the guided meditation at the end of the article.

 4. Eat Healthy, Drink Water

-This is tough for some of us even when we are not grieving, but now is the time to tend to your body with regular, healthy meals.
 Drink plenty of water, as it will help your physical and mental state.
-Avoid alcohol, as it can upset your sleep schedule and depress your mood.
+And do your best to avoid alcohol, as it can disrupt your sleep schedule and depress your mood.

 5. Breathe Mindfully